awsdocs/amazon-rekognition-developer-guide/doc_source/API_DetectFaces.md

 Detects faces within an image that is provided as input\.

  `DetectFaces` detects the 100 largest faces in the image\.
 For each face detected, the operation returns face details\.
-These details include a bounding box of the face, a confidence value \(that the bounding box contains a face\), and a fixed set of attributes such as facial landmarks \(for example, coordinates of eye and mouth\), gender, presence of beard, sunglasses, and so on\.
+These details include a bounding box of the face, a confidence value \(that the bounding box contains a face\), and a fixed set of attributes such as facial landmarks \(for example, coordinates of eye and mouth\), presence of beard, sunglasses, and so on\.

 The face\-detection algorithm is most effective on frontal faces\.
 For non\-frontal or obscured faces, the algorithm might not detect the faces or might detect faces with lower confidence\.